-According to a recent report by Accenture, 70% of executives acknowledged that technical debt was a hindrance to innovation, an obstacle for migrating to new platforms, and a factor curtailing their ability to react to market changes.
+According to a recent report by Accenture, 72% of C-suite executives acknowledged that technical debt was a hindrance to innovation, an obstacle for migrating to new platforms, and a factor curtailing their ability to react to market changes.

 Technical debt is tricky and can lead to quite a few association-wide issues, like:

 Need help assessing your current technology and strategy?
-Cimatri offers various assessments to help you manage your technical debt challenges and ensure you have a good plan in place - and in action.
+We offer various assessments to help you manage your technical debt challenges and ensure you have a good plan in place - and in action.